-Except for those folks who love to dig and weed and mow, gardening shouldn’t be hard work.
+Some folks love to dig and weed and mow, I can hear a neighbour at it now, as I write this.
+That’s not for me, I reckon that gardening shouldn’t be hard work.

 Of course, you’ll get times when you’ve got to carry a heavy bag of potting mix or dig a bit of a hole to plant something new into but that’s not every day.
 It’s a bit more hectic when you’re just starting out on a new garden too.

-I’m writing this post at the end of Winter 2019 on another gloriously sunny day.
-It’s rained a couple of times in the last week and the ground’s still holding a lot of moisture.
+I’m writing this post in the Spring of 2021, on another gloriously sunny day.
+It’s rained a couple of times over the last week and the ground’s still holding a lot of moisture but I’m letting gravity add a little more for the grape vine as it explodes to cover the southern end of the house.

-Spring is definitely in the air and everything is starting to bloom, ready to get pollinated – after all, gardening is all about sex, isn’t it?
+Spring is definitely in the air and everything is starting to bloom, all ready to get pollinated – after all, gardening is all about sex, isn’t it?
+Or is that just me?

 Basically, there’s nothing for me to do today.
-The chooks are busy mixing the compost, the worms are busy making the good stuff and bacteria in different systems are loving this little extra warmth.
+I did the rounds and fed the chooks and fish, dribbled a little water on some newly planted seedlings and dusted a little diatomaceous earth on the Pear slugs.
+The chooks are busy mixing the compost, the worms are busy eating our scraps and making the good stuff and bacteria in different systems are loving this little extra warmth.
 Fungi are spreading their mycelia underground and into everything, making little routes of communication and nutrient transfer.
 Everyone’s doing their thing to make it all grow just that little extra.

-There’s an old saying that goes something like ‘the best fertilizer is a gardener’s footsteps’ (actually, it’s ‘farmer’s footsteps, but I’m not on a farm).
+There’s another saying too that states that ‘the best fertilizer is a gardener’s footsteps’ (actually, it’s ‘farmer’s footsteps, but I’m not ambitious enough to have a farm).

-To me that means that the more time a gardener or farmer spends on their land, the more they learn from it, the more aware they are of its needs.
-That means that they’re ready to fix problems when they’re small.
-That could mean something like giving a little encouragement with some fertilizer or removing a pest bug or two before their numbers build up.
+To me that little saying means that the more time a gardener spends in their garden, the more they learn from it, the more aware they are of its needs and the more able they are to be able to see and fix problems when they’re small.
+It could mean something like giving a little encouragement with some fertilizer or removing a pest bug or two before their numbers build up or maybe even moving a young plant to a position that’s more suited to its needs.

 But I reckon it’s because a gardener in their garden is pretty relaxed and happy and those vibes get shared with the life around them, making everything grow just that little bit better.